h-ohsaki/chatgpt-el/README.md

 > chromium --remote-debugging-port=9000
 ```

-2. Visit ChatGPT/Gemini/Calude in Chromium/Chrome, and login with your OpenAI
+2. Visit ChatGPT/Gemini/Calude in Chromium/Chrome, and login with your
    account.

 3. On Emacs, move the point (i.e., the cursor in Emacs) at the end of the